Align-DETR: Enhancing End-to-end Object Detection with Aligned Loss: Related Work

 \subsection{End-to-end Object Detection}

 The pursuit of end-to-end object detection or segmentation dates back to several early efforts \cite{ren2017end, sal2017recur, stewart2016end}.
-They rely on recurrent neural network (RNN) to remove duplicates or adopt a complex subnet to replace NMS.
-Recently, DETR~\cite {detr} has established a set-prediction framework based on the transformer.
+They rely on recurrent neural network (RNN)\cite{sal2017recur} to remove duplicates or adopt complex subnets \cite{ren2017end,stewart2016end} to replace NMS.
+Different from them, DETR~\cite {detr} has established a set-prediction framework based on the transformer~\cite{vaswani2017}.
+Compared to previous work, DETR is rather simpler but still suffers from the downside of slow convergence with a number of subsequent DETR variants~\cite{sparsercnn,adamixer,smca,dabdetr,dndetr,dino} working on this issue.
+Some methods make improvements on the cross-attention in decoders~\cite{smca,conddetr}.
+Deformable DETR~\cite{deformabledetr} presents a deformable-attention module that only scans a small set of points near the reference point, while AdaMixer\cite{adamixer} further extends the 2D offset to 3D for better multi-scale feature fusion.